GokulRamMani/Book_Store_Managment_System/README.md

 This software is very helpful for maintain the records of sales and this system keeps all the record of books, receipts, sales, inventory and stocks.

 ## 🏁 Getting Started <a name = "getting_started"></a>

-These instructions will get you to develop the Electricity Billing System project in java using (GUI) Graphical User Interface, Java Swing and Java awt.
+These instructions will get you to develop the Book Store Management web application using spring boot, Thymeleaf, JPA, h2 database.

-Steps to Develop a EBS usng Java GUI
+Steps to Develop a BSM usng Spring boot.

 ### Installing

-1. NetBeans Installation
+1. Spring initializer
+2. Spring tool suit Installation
-2. Create a project file in beans
+3. Create a project file in the Spring tool suit

-3. Drag and Drop GUIs
-4. Button Configuration
+Spring initializer

+A spring initializer is a tool that helps you create a spring project with the desired dependencies and configuration.
+There are a few ways to use a spring initializer for a maven project:

+You can go to https://start.spring.io and let the Initializr generate a Maven project for you with the desired dependencies123.
+You will get a zip file which you can then unpack in your dev folder.
+Then open Intellij and select File | New | Project from Existing Sources.
+(Or Import Project from the welcome screen)4.
+You can use IntelliJ Ultimate Edition and create a Spring Boot Maven project directly from Eclipse3.
+File > New > Project… > Spring Initilzr. you can add dependencies in the spring initializer itself spring web, thymelef, spring data JPA, MYSQL driver, spring boot dev tools e.t.c.

  NetBeans Installation

 NetBeans IDE is a free open - Source, Cross - plte from integrated Decelopment Environment with built-in support the JAVA programming language. it can run any machine which consists of the jva virtual machine. it consists of many features for application development as follows:
 •Drag & Drop Graphical User Interface (GUI) Creation.